Arlington VA Assault & Battery in Virginia refers to two distinct crimes.

-Suppose you’re facing assault and battery charges; basic understanding of laws about assault and battery is vital.
+Suppose you’re facing assault and battery charges; a basic understanding of laws about assault and battery is vital.

 And the best way to know the laws of assault and battery is to leverage the experience of a professional assault and battery lawyer.

 And in Virginia, you can contact Jad Sarsour for a free consultation.
-Jad Sarsour is an experienced Arlington VA attorney who focuses on assault and battery offenses and might help to break down all types of assaults from simple assault to felony assault.
+Jad Sarsour is an experienced Arlington VA attorney who focuses on assault and battery offenses and might help break down all types of assaults from simple assault to felony assault.

 Either way, let’s break down the basics of assault and battery laws, starting with definitions.

 The battery is the actual offensive or harmful contact.
 A contact does not have to be severe physical infliction to be a battery.
 For example, merely throwing a snowball at another person can be considered battery, and if so, it is a criminal act.